This size of your furnace is a really big deal if you like feeling comfortable.

 - Roof and shingle type

-- Orientation of the home with respect to the sun
+- Orientation of the home concerning the sun

 - Air infiltration levels